Written by Terry Smith

 Ok, so on with the reviews.
 We’ve decided to offer electric strimmer reviews that are positioned throughout the price range to make it clearer to see what is available for sale within certain budgets.
 I will talk about the specifications of each one and highlight any particular features that make the models stand out.
 Each review will also point out the various pros and cons too, so you’ll find it easier to compare them.

-The first thing you will notice about the Bosch electric strimmer is that it is very, very light.
-The whole product including the motor was designed with weight reduction in mind and, as such, it only weighs 1 kilogram.
+The first thing you will notice about the Bosch electric strimmer is that it is very, very light but powerful as a whole package.
+The whole product including the motor was designed with weight reduction to power and I can confirm from testing multiple units I definitely prefer this on a weight to power ratio.
 This makes it very easy and comfortable to use, even for those who have back problems.
 What little weight there is to this electric garden strimmer feels evenly balanced and is easy to handle.

 The nylon line itself is advertised as being ‘extra strong’ but I found it to be the same as most regular nylon trimming wire and it breaks from time to time, especially if you hit anything other vegetation.
 This is to be expected from any nylon wired strimmer though and there is plenty more of the wire on the spool for you to use, and you can reduce how easily it breaks by simply replacing the 1.5mm wire that comes with the product with something thicker.

-The cutting width of the Bosch Easy Grasscut 26 electric strimmer is 26cm which isn’t the widest available but ok for its designed purpose, and it can cut grass up to around 15cm in height.
+The previous Bosch I had listed had a cutting width of (the Bosch Easy Grasscut 26 electric strimmer) 26cm which isn’t the widest available but ok for its designed purpose and so this ART 30 is a little wider at 30cm, and it can still cut grass up to around 15cm in height.
 It is great for tidying up the edges of your lawn but don’t expect it to be a substitute for a lawnmower or more powerful petrol strimmer.
-It won’t be able to cut through thick undergrowth that has been left unkempt for a long time.
+It won’t be able to cut through thick undergrowth that has been left unkempt for a long time – I keep re-iterating that to manage your expectations on this – it’s a very decent mid range grass strimmer that will do some heavier work….

 The design is ergonomic and the handle felt easy to hold for me.
 There is a smaller second handle on top and slightly in front of the main one but anyone with a little bit of strength can use this one-handed without too much bother.
 A hook on the handle helps to keep the power cord out of the way of the strimmer head.
 The power cord itself isn’t the longest in the world, in fact, it is very short, but is ok for a small garden.
-If you have anything larger, you will need to use an extension lead or look for a product with a longer cord.
+If you have anything larger, you will need to use an extension lead.

 For such a low price you expect a few flaws and this electric strimmer from Bosch has a few, such as a short power cord.
 However, this is still a good choice for those customers on a tight budget and comes with a free 2-year guarantee.